FollettSchoolSolutions/perfmon4j/readme.txt

 	Perfmon4j Apache Tomcat Valve this enables tracking the total number of request broken out by browser, browserVersion, clientOS amd clientOS version.

-	See: "Example 9 – Output UserAgent (Browser Summary) data to a SQL Database' in Perfmon4j-ConfigSamples.pdf for configuration examples.
+	See: "Example 9 ï¿½ Output UserAgent (Browser Summary) data to a SQL Database' in Perfmon4j-ConfigSamples.pdf for configuration examples.

 - Feature Request: Added support for SQLAppender to the following SnapShot monitors: Tomcat GlobalRequestProcessorMonitor,